 With more people using their mobile phones to connect and an increased awareness of becoming more environmentally friendly, we hope you don’t mind our tutorials in digital vs paper format.
 Not only can you create ‘on the go’ through accessing online, but you can also enlarge the photos to see more of a close up than you can with a printed photo.
 Happy crafting, we would love to see your makes, please tag us #makedoandtrend and look out on our instagram (@make_do_and_trend) for virtual workshops!

-1.Take your sheet of card and place it on the surface you would like to work from.
-I suggest at a table or with a lap tray!
+1.Take a sheet of card/ paper/ newspaper or (anything you don’t mind getting glue on!) and place it on the surface you would like to work from.
+I suggest at a table or with a lap tray if you want to craft on the go!
 Unscrew your embroidery hoop.

 2. Place your ‘bottom’ hoop (one without the screw) on your work surface.
 Place the Tulle over the top and then the second ring (with the screw) over the top.
 Tighten the screw and pull the Tulle taught in the frame, tightening the screw further to hold it in place.
 Cut the edges off roughly, leaving enough ‘wiggle’ room if you need to adjust at a later stage.